paulhtremblay/big_data_course/slides/lesson5_9.rst

 The three main problems solved were:

-1. Parallelization — how to parallelize the computation
+1. Parallelization: how to parallelize the computation
-2. Distribution — how to distribute the data
+2. Distribution: how to distribute the data
-3. Fault-tolerance — how to handle component failure
+3. Fault-tolerance: how to handle component failure

 - 2006, Hadoop makes map/reduce widely available.
 - Facebook and others begin using it